Hong Kong MTR, Hong Kong

 Integrated approach

 In 2019 we began work with MTRC’s project transformation programme board to review, re-configure and update its PIMS, which defines the management systems, processes and controls for the delivery of railway extensions and major operations projects in Hong Kong.
-The PIMS had been in place for some time and needed to be refreshed prior to the next wave of capital projects.
+The PIMS had been in place for some time and needed to be refreshed prior to the new wave of capital projects.

 The overall intention of the PIMS review was to provide project delivery processes that are consistent, integrated and cohesive.
 The refreshed PIMS will also incorporate best practice while being fit-for-purpose to support the corporation in its capital projects, from planning to handover for operation.